RedisLabs/redislabs-docs/content/modules/redisgears/jvm/quickstart.md

 ## Prerequisites

-For this quick start tutorial, you need:
+For this quick start, you need:

 - A Redis Enterprise cluster with the [RedisGears module and JVM plugin installed]({{<relref "/modules/redisgears/installing-redisgears#install-redisgears">}}) and [enabled on a database]({{<relref "/modules/redisgears/jvm/install">}})
 - `redis-cli` with connectivity to a Redis database